eli-davidson-portfolio/whats-for-dinner/README.md

 ### Add a recipe
 1. From the **Navigation bar** at the top of the screen, click the **Add a Recipe** button.
 2. A **form** will display at the bottom of the screen to add a new recipe at the bottom of the page.
-3. Select a **Recipr Type** from the selector on the left side of the form.
+3. Select a **Recipe Type** from the selector on the left side of the form.
 4. Type an item name into the **Recipe Name** box in the middle of the form.
 5. Click the **Add New** button.
 If a valid entry is recieved, the form will disappear, and your recipe will be added to the appropriate list, and will be displayed randomly along side the pre-loaded options.